-People are intrigued by this question because many have encountered a child fitting this description.
+any people have encountered a child fitting the description of "picky eater."
 Maybe you have a child who plays this role.
-Perhaps you are one of the parents I see who has pleaded, begged, bribed, or bargained with their child to eat the food you have prepared.
+Perhaps you are one of the parents I see who has pleaded, begged, bribed or bargained with their child to eat the food you have prepared.
 You might have even made airplane or train sounds trying to get one bite of food into your child's mouth.
-I have been there as a parent and I see many of you in the same predicament every day.
+I have been there as a parent, and I see many of you in the same predicament every day.

 Several manufacturers make supplemental drinks targeted for picky eaters.
-The advertising for these products are loaded with buzz words like "healthy" and "balanced diet."
+The advertising for these products is loaded with buzz words and phrases like "healthy" and "balanced diet."
 I frequently use these drinks in my practice.
 However, I only recommend them for specific patients.
-It is anecdotal evidence but most picky eaters I see have an appropriate height and weight for their age even though they have a horrible diet.
+It is anecdotal evidence, but most picky eaters I see have an appropriate height and weight for their age even though they have a horrible diet.
 These are not the children who will benefit from the supplemental drinks.
+Most of these supplements contain more than 250 calories per 8 ounces.
+This is a huge excess of calories for a child with an already appropriate weight.
+These children need better foods instead of more calories.